cognitivesleep/cognitivesleep.github.io/README.md

 - **Work**
 - **Relax**

-While hearing it, your sole task is to, if confronted with any problem or issue during this time, go to your phone, tablet, etc and click on the "add to playlist" icon, in order to keep a record of both the song and the time it was played at.
+Upon hearing it, your sole task is to, if confronted with any problem or issue during this time, go to your phone, tablet, etc and click on the "add to playlist" icon, in order to keep a record of both the song and the time it was played at.

 Now, before you've gone to sleep, it is important to set your recently made playlist to start playback within the next 2 to 3 hours, by which time you should ideally be in deep slow-wave sleep (SWS).